Parabens, silicones, alcohols and mineral oils: questionable ingredients in skin cream

 How do mineral oils work?

-The "sealing" of the skin, no vitamins and nutrients can be transported and the skin can become brittle in the long run - similar to the use of silicones.
-The skin generally reacts well to paraffins, but does not receive any nutrients from them, since it is petroleum filtered except for a few hydrocarbons - hence the name "white oil".
+The "sealing" of the skin also means that no vitamins and nutrients can be transported and the skin can become brittle in the long term, similar to the use of silicone.
+The skin generally reacts well to paraffins, but does not receive any nutrients from them, since it is petroleum that is filtered except for a few hydrocarbons, hence the name "white oil".".

-Mineral Oil, Petrolatum, Paraffinum Liquidum, Paraffinum Subliquidum, Cera Microcristallina, Microcrystalline Wax, Ozokerit, Ceresin, Vaseline,Paraffin Wax or Paraffin Oiland more.
+Mineral Oil, Petrolatum, Paraffinum Liquidum, Paraffinum Subliquidum, Cera Microcristallina, Microcrystalline Wax, Ozokerite, Ceresin, Vaseline,Paraffin Wax or Paraffin Oiland more.

 How do alcohols work?

-PEG derivatives and PEG emulsifiers (PEG's)
+PEG derivatives and PEG emulsifiers PEG'ss)

 How do emulsifiers work?

 PEG emulsifiers can also combine with the skin's own fats.
-If you wash them, the fats are also rinsed out of the skin.
+If you wash these, the fats are also washed out of the skin.
 Another problem with PEG is the absorption of these substances through the skin.
-Since PEG derivatives are contained in almost every conventional care product, high amounts are absorbed into our skin.
+Since PEG derivatives are contained in almost every conventional care product today, large amounts are absorbed into our skin.
 They stay there because they cannot be broken down and, in the worst case, trigger antibody reactions.
-We use an emulsifier based on olive oil fatty acids, which does not dry out the skin, but moisturizes it and is particularly gentle and tolerable.
-It can be completely broken down by the skin.
+We use an emulsifier based on olive oil fatty acids, which does not dry out the skin, but moisturizes it and is particularly gentle and compatible.
+It can be completely broken down through the skin.INCI names:

-Ceteareth-8, polyethylene glycol (PEG)
+Ceteareth-8, polyethylene glycol PEG)

 Other substances of concern

-Perfume and synthetic colors
+Perfume and synthetic paints